Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/d8H7904.png)

-4.Separate words into individual words. in order to be able to compare each wordใ By using:
+4.Separate words into individual words. in order to be able to compare each word.
+By using:
 * Node Bag Of Words Creator